15 Benefits of Starting an Internship Program - Intern Program Tips

 You've mulled it over with management.
 It's consistently on the agenda at meetings.
-And you know that even—actually, especially—small- and medium-sized companies are already reaping huge rewards.
-In fact, you've been contemplating creating a program for months—even years.
+And you know that small- and medium-sized companies are already reaping huge rewards.
+In fact, you've been contemplating creating an internship program for months—even years.

-But you've yet to actually take the next step and start an internship program at your organization.
+But you've yet to take the next step and start an internship program at your organization.

 Hopefully, that's about to change.
-Consider these internship statistics from the National Association of Colleges and Employers' (NACE) 2009 Experiential Education Survey:
+Consider these internship statistics from the National Association of Colleges and Employers' (NACE) 2017 Internship and Co-op Survey:

 - Effectively manage your workflow to accomplish immediate objectives.